chusu91/Youtube-Clone/README.md

 ## About The Project

-The Website shows popular video list in the main page.
+The Website shows popular video list in the main page. </br>
-When you search with keyword, it will shows the keyword related video list.
+When you search with keyword, it will shows the keyword related video list.</br>
 When you click the video card, it will show the video detail pages which can play the video and shows the related video list as well.

 ## Visit and watch some videos 😉